Early exit ends Lady Hawks’ title hopes

-The Lady Hawks matched their win total and MEAC record from the previous year during the 2011-12 season, going 12-18 with an 8-8 conference standing, finishing in 6th place in the MEAC with one of the strongest defenses in the country.
+The Lady Hawks matched their win total and MEAC record from the previous year during the 2011-12 season by going 12-18 overall with an 8-8 conference standing, finishing in 6th place in the MEAC with one of the strongest defenses in the country.
 Led by Adobi Agbasi, who averaged 3.7 blocks a game to finish third in all of Division I women's basketball, UMES allowed just 53.9 points per game and allowed opponents to shoot just 33.7%, the ladder being the sixth best in the NCAA.
 UMES defeated Savannah State 51-28 in the first round of the MEAC Tournament, earning the strongest defensive performance ever in the MEAC Tournament.
 The Lady Hawks were just short of an upset of 3-seed Florida A&M in the second round.

 In the 2010-11 season, the Lady Hawks saw Casey Morton become the fourth player in UMES women's basketball history to score 1,000 points, earning it on January 5th, 2011 against Savannah State.
 She finished her career with 1,230 points.
 The team went 12-19 and went 8-8 in MEAC, marking the fourth straight season the Lady Hawks have gone .500 or better in conference play.
 UMES once again took the seventh seed in the MEAC Tournament, repeating last year's result with a victory over 10-seed Delaware State before a close loss to 2-seed Morgan State in the following round.